ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner.md

 HasMargin returns a boolean if a field has been set.

+### SetMarginNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) SetMarginNil(b bool)`

+ SetMarginNil sets the value for Margin to be an explicit nil

+### UnsetMargin
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) UnsetMargin()`

+UnsetMargin ensures that no value is present for Margin, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)